 When a learner is waiting, a pop-up message will appear, click Admit.

-Also, a list of attendees who are waiting in the lobby can be viewed by opening the participant list.
+Instead, meeting organisers will see the names of the attendees who are waiting at the top of the participant list.
 The organiser can then choose to select the tick by each name to admit them or select the X to stop them joining.

 Admitting external users/Non-Hwb users to a lesson